skillrepos/k8s-dev-v2/README.md

 ![Increasing default timeout](./images/k8sdev33.png?raw=true "Increasing default timeout")

 (**NOTE**: If your codespace does time out at some point in the course, there should be a button to restart it.
-In that case, you will need to run the *minikube start* command again and might have to push your images to the local registry again.)
+In that case, you will need to run the *minikube start* command again.)